-At CVOS Oral Surgery, we only use implants and materials that will ensure the best outcome for our patients.
+At CVOS Oral Surgery, we specialize in placing implants and materials from top manufacturers such as Straumann and Nobel Biocare to ensure the best outcome for our patients.

 Incorporating the most recent cone beam computed tomography (CBCT) and dental implant technology, our surgeons can often place implants in a single procedure.
 By eliminating the need for additional surgeries, healing time is reduced to as little as eight weeks, at which time your replacement teeth can be placed and your life can return to normal.